 • The Human Trafficking Flow Map.
 I assisted with the visual design and responsive content layout (Bootstrap).Data visualization, Web development, Content development

-In my work at both the University of Denver and the University of Wisconsin - Madison, I've worked with faculty and staff to create short animated videos used for course content or service promotion, mostly produced using PowToon and VideoScribe.
-Some examples include:
+I've worked with faculty and staff to create both "on-camera" and animated videos used for course content and service or research promotion, produced using Adobe Premiere, Camtasia Studio, PowToon and other tools.
+Examples include:

 • Introduction video for the P4E STEM program - University of Denver